elemprod/lptask/README.md

 * The scheduler is simple to learn and easy to use.
 Configuring and starting a new task only requires a few lines of code.
-* The scheduler encourages the practice of writing lightweight interrupt handlers which typically improve system responsiveness and the stability of embedded applications.
+* The scheduler encourages the practice of writing lightweight interrupt handlers which typically improves the system responsiveness and the stability of embedded applications.
 Work from interrupt handlers can easily be moved into the main context with minimal overhead.